 |Cook the roux

-Using a flat whisk, whisk the flour into the hot drippings until smooth.
+Using a flat whisk, whisk the flour into the hot drippings until smooth, since you ultimately want your gravy to be lump-free!
 Let the mixture bubble until the raw flour smell is gone, about 1 minute.

 |Evaluate the consistency